-It goes without saying that with Thailand's new open stance on cannabis, there will be an associated massive potential economic benefits thanks to taxation, agricultural exports, and tourism.
+It goes without saying that with the country’s new open stance on cannabis, there will be associated massive potential economic benefits thanks to taxation, agricultural exports, and tourism.

 After all, much of Thailand’s climate is ideally suited for outdoor cannabis cultivation.
 Moreover, with its highly developed export supply chain, it could quickly transition into one of the world’s largest exporters of cannabis and cannabis-related products.

 Fortune Magazine reported that Health Minister Anutin Charnvirakul said that he expects the “industry to easily exceed $2 billion,” likely thanks to the developed nature of Thailand’s export economy, its highly educated workforce, and an ideal climate.

 A New Destination for Cannabis Education

 When Thailand legalized medical cannabis in 2018, Rangsit University in Bangkok quickly added cannabis into the Agricultural Innovation curriculum.
 Since then, students have focused on cannabis history, farming technology, cultivation, and most importantly, the development of cannabis as medicine.

 Other Thai universities have added cannabis options, including the Suranaree University of Technology in Nakhon Ratchasima, Maejo University in Chiang Mai, Rajamangala University of Technology Isan (RMUTI) Khon Kaen Campus, and the Waldo Institute of Phetchaburi, which has been accredited by the Office of the Higher Education Commission of Thailand.